 Prerequisite: RT 121, RT 131, RT 133 and completion of Spring Semester Year One in the Radiography Program The focus of Clinical Applications III is the student's acceptance of and comfort with increased clinical independence.
 Mobile, surgery, and trauma experience is emphasized.
 Specialized rotations into advanced imaging modalities are assigned.
-Students begin patient case study assignments in special imaging areas.
 Students complete scheduled clinical rotations at affiliated clinical agencies.